-I recently migrated a few core components of my daily Chinese vocab app - contact lists, sub/unsub API, and email send - from SendGrid to a custom built backend that uses DynamoDB, SES, Lambda, and API Gateway.
+I recently migrated a few core components of my daily Chinese vocab app - including contact lists, subscribe/unsubscribe API, and email sending functionality - from SendGrid to a custom built backend that uses DynamoDB, SES, Lambda, and API Gateway.
 Here I'll share about my architecture and some of the considerations in the migration.

 Why build my own backend